 Choosing the Best Food for British Shorthair Cats

 Due to their inactivity, particularly as they age, weight gain is a concern for British Shorthairs.
-To keep yours at a healthy weight, choose a cat food formulated for weight management, such as Pro Plan Focus Weight Management Formula or Purina ONE Healthy Metabolism.
+To keep yours at a healthy weight, choose a cat food formulated for weight management, such as Pro Plan Focus Weight Management Formula.
 Follow the feeding guidelines based on your cat’s age and weight or consult with your veterinarian for additional guidance.

 Choosing the Best Food for British Shorthair Kittens